Chapter 4: Setting up a PSP

 There are three important documents to tailor and complete when setting up a Steering Group:

-- The Steering Group Terms of Reference, which documents the background to the PSP and the Steering Group tasks and level of involvement
+- The Steering Group Terms of Reference, which documents the background to the PSP, the Steering Group tasks and level of involvement and describes a code of conduct.

-- The PSP Protocol, which sets out the aims, objectives and methods of the PSP.
+- The PSP Protocol, which sets out the aims, objectives, scope and methods of the PSP.
 This is an important document for the PSP and to ensure the PSP process is transparent, it should be published on the PSP website and the JLA website once agreed by the Steering Group.

 - A Steering Group Interests and Privacy form, to be completed by each member of the Steering Group, to create a culture of transparency in the group and help the JLA Adviser manage potential bias.

-Templates for all three of these documents can be found in the Templates and useful documents section.
+Templates for all three of these documents for PSPs to discuss and adapt can be found in the Templates and useful documents section.